bytesunite/li-react-fullstack-site/ch-3-adding-mongodb-to-node/3-2-download-and-install-mongodb.md

 </samp>
 </pre>

-MongoDB has may built-in capabilities.
+MongoDB has many built-in capabilities.
 The instructor does not show how to query multiple documents for part of a string so I'll show a quick example.
 For example, what if you wanted to match all documents that had a name that included "learn-"?
 To do this you could use a nested object that uses a regular expression for the value of "name".
 The syntax uses `$regex` along with the expression to match.<br>
 <pre>
 full-stack-react-db> <code>db.articles.find({name: {$regex: 'learn-'}})</code>
 <samp>